SaparovPetr/myriad/apprehension - опасение.md

 Collocations:
+1. feeling of apprehension

-grave apprehension
+2. sense of apprehension
-growing apprehension
+3. growing apprehension
-widespread apprehension
+4. slight apprehension
-public apprehension
+5. deep apprehension
-mounting apprehension
+6. initial apprehension
-serious apprehension
+7. overcome apprehension

+Present Perfect: I have felt a sense of apprehension before every exam.
+Past Simple: She felt a growing apprehension as the storm approached.
-deep apprehension
+Past Continuous: They were experiencing deep apprehension during the flight.
-legitimate apprehension
-understandable apprehension
-lingering apprehension
+Past Perfect: He had overcome his initial apprehension before starting the new job.

 Present Perfect: The community has expressed grave apprehension about the proposed development plan.
 Past Simple: The news of the outbreak caused apprehension among the residents.